Educational Resources & Training Opportunities

 The Fulbright Scholar Program offers a variety of awards for individuals at all levels of training, including 1,600 U.S. students, 4,000 foreign students, 1,200 U.S. scholars, and 900 visiting scholars, in addition to several hundred teachers and professionals.

 GEMx is a global partnership for educational exchange in medicine and the health professions.
-GEMx’s Partners are medical schools and other institutions around the world that share a commitment to making international exchange a part of their education programs and to providing students in medicine and the health professions with increased access to exchange opportunities.
+GEMx’s Partners are medical schools and other institutions around the world that share a commitment to making the international exchange a part of their education programs and to providing students in medicine and the health professions with increased access to exchange opportunities.
 They offer several resources for students, as well as published reports on global health training.

 The Global Ambassadors for Patient Safety program offers an interactive online workshop designed for students who are going abroad and plan to volunteer in a healthcare setting.
-This workshop offers tools and advice for how to get the most out of experiences abroad, without stepping beyond the individual's qualifications and expertise.
+This workshop offers tools and advice on how to get the most out of experiences abroad, without stepping beyond the individual's qualifications and expertise.
 It offers information on topics to consider before traveling out of the country and provides the tools necessary to help the learning abroad host institution/country understand the participant's role.

 Global Health 101 (Essential Public Health) by Richard Skolnik provides a clear, concise, and user-friendly introduction to the most critical issues in global health